opengsn/gsn-protocol/gsn-protocol.md

 The GSN protocol is based on an assumption of the client (and then of the relayer) that running a transaction in view mode will get the same result as running it on-chain.
 The relayer trusts that if the view call succeeds, its OK to put it on-chain and it will be refunded (by the paymaster) for its cost (+fee).
 However, it is possible to write contracts (paymaster or recipient) that will cause a transaction to be "unstable", and thus succeed off-chain and later fail on-chain.
 In such a case, the relayer will suffer a loss of funds.
 The RelayHub emits `TransactionRejectedByPaymasterEvent` event in this case - but it can't tell whether it was because of the client, the paymaster or the relayer itself.
 That is, a relayer can tell it wasn't itself to cause it - but it can't say so on events emitted by other relayers.

+The relayers need a way to detect and mitigate such cases to keep profitable.

 Examples of such "unstable" cases (but definitely not the only cases):
-1. require(block.number % 1 == 0) - this naive code will "randomly" fail.
+1. `require(block.number % 1 == 0)` - this naive code will "randomly" fail.
 2. Parallel sending the same transaction to multiple relays at the same time: obviously, one will succeed, and the other swill fail
     (since the sender's nonce in the forwarder was modified by the first call) .
     This attack can be performed by a client without direct help of a paymaster (that is, a client attacks the paymaster and relayer).

     A paymaster can mitigate it by using off-chain mechanism to blacklist offending clients (see "Off-chain verification" below).

 Note that in either case, the attack is not "free": in the first case, there is a chance that it gets through anyway.
 In the latter case, one transaction gets paid, so the attack "cost" is higher than the actual damage to each relayer (though total attack on all relayers can be higher).

+The above "parallel sending" can happen in legitimate cases (e.g. a client sends a request but fails to receive a response, so it re-sends the request through another relayer)
+It is assumed that such cases are rare, so a mitigation mechanism should be able to tolerate such cases.

 The mitigation mechanisms below take into account the fact that such "unstable" transaction might occur without any real attack on the network - though they should be rare (e.g. a client connection to a relayer times out, and it re-send the request through another relayer.
 It is possible that both requests will be put on chain, and thus one might see it as an "attack")